English corpora resources

 Institution network licence (multiple copy) $200

-To order a copy of the ICE-NZ CD, the first page of the ICE-NZ Licensing Agreement must be filled in and returned.
+To order a copy of the ICE-NZ, the first page of the ICE-NZ Licensing Agreement must be filled in and returned.

 For more information contact